tomjoht/tomjoht.github.io/_restapicourse/docapis_analyze_json.md

 }
 ```

-The key-value pairs are each put into double quotation marks.
+The key-value pairs are each put into double quotation marks when both are strings.
+If the value is an integer or Boolean, you omit the quotation marks around the value.
 Each key-value pair is separated from the next by a comma (except for the last pair).

 ## JSON arrays are lists of items